garrandall/popular-music-data/tracks/one-eye-open-the-maskman-the-agents.md

 "And you still sleeping there?"
 With one eye open
 "I said, Are you still sleeping there?"
-I told you, with one eye open, cause if i close my eyes, I might lose my life Man, you don't know my wife!
+I told you, with one eye open, cause if I close my eyes, I might lose my life Man, you don't know my wife!
 "What has she done to you now?"